SayliDholam/Practice_Java/README.md

 # Practice_Java
-A few lines of code in attempt to learn Java
+A few lines of code in an attempt to learn Java